Video shows jockey and horse falling, going on to win race

 According to the paper, the 5-year-old gelding jumped stylishly from then on to catch up to the other horses.
 At the last jump, Des De Jeu tracked down the leader, the post-time favorite, and went on to win going away.
 Des De Jeu went off as the second choice.

-“It was his first start over the fences and he probably landed a bit steep and just went down," a jubilant Kuru said after the race.
+“It was his first start over the fences and he probably landed a bit steep and just went down," a humble Kuru said after the race.

 “I don’t really know and can’t explain it as it just sort of happened,” he said.